 Swiss-German heritage is evident in Mt.
 Angel, with its Bavarian-style architecture and a glockenspiel that plays four times a day.
 The community hosts the Pacific Northwest’s largest Oktoberfest every September.

 The route travels along OR-214 south toward Silverton, and the surrounding farms showcase some key Oregon crops, including hop vines (used in beer making), hazelnut groves and marionberries, a blackberry cultivar named after this county, Marion.
 A quick detour west on Downs Road leads to the 1917 Gallon House Covered Bridge, supposedly named for its covert whiskey sales during Prohibition.
 Silverton’s vibrant downtown makes a good lunch stop before an afternoon at the Oregon Garden, with 80 acres of specialty botanical gardens, concerts and other events.
+Stop for a look at the adjacent Frank Lloyd Wright Gordon House, the only Frank Lloyd Wright-designed house in Oregon.

 The highway exits the south end of the park, descending out of forest and bending in broad S-curves through scenic farmland.
 Turn left on the Cascade Highway, passing through the rural hamlets of Sublimity, Aumsville and Turner to return to I-5.